Veronica Samuels

 But it is one of the best reserves known for conserving many exquisite animals from North America, like the Alaskan Tundra Wolf, North American River Otter, Mountain Goats and bison.

-You can take a self-guided driving tour of the site or a leisurely walk-thru via Fort Bearizona.
+You can take a self-guided driving tour of the site or a leisurely walk-through via Fort Bearizona.

 Go on a scenic drive of more than three miles to see these magnificent creatures up close, including Jaguar, Argentine Black and White Tegu, and an African Crested Porcupine.